-Transferable securities (including securities with embedded derivative financial instruments) comprise at least 51% of the fund assets in accordance with the investment focus described above.
+Transferable securities (including securities with embedded derivative financial instruments) comprise at least 51% of the fund assets.

 Money market instruments may comprise up to 49% of the fund assets.

 In accordance with the Fund Rules approved by the Austrian Financial Market Authority, transferable securities or money market instruments issued or guaranteed by the United States of America may make up more than 35% of the fund assets provided that the fund assets are invested in at least six different instruments, but an investment in one instrument may not make up more than 30% of the total fund assets.